 Novak Djokovic is back on tour again after injury and a disappointing start in Indian Wells and Miami.
 On the clay in Monte Carlo Masters he looked closer to his old self again.
 One reason might be that he has gone back to his old coach Marjan Vajda another reason might be that he’s more in tune with his new racquet setup.

 What is then Novak Djokovic’s new racquet setup?
 Well, there is still a lot of secrecy around it.
-From what I understand he’s still using his HEAD pro stock PT113B mold (the Radical Liquidmetal without the ridges) but he is now playing with an extended racquet with less weight and a 18×19 string pattern.
+From what I understand he’s still using his HEAD pro stock PT113B mold (the Radical Liquidmetal without the ridges) but he is now playing with an extended racquet (27.25) with slightly less weight and a 18×19 string pattern.
 What is obvious in the pictures is that he has changed his lead setup.
 If you want to find out more about Novak Djokovic’s old racquet setup, read this post.

 Novak Djokovic’s New Racquet Setup – What Djokovic has to say